cits3007/cits3007.github.io/assets/labs/lab05.md

 will generate a file `badfile`.
 Then run the vulnerable program `stack`.

-If your exploit is implemented correctly, you should be able to get a root shell:
+Here is what we're ultimately aiming for: if you manage to implement the exploit correctly, you should be able to get a root shell by creating `badfile` and running the `stack-L1` program:

 ```
 $ ./exploit.py # create the badfile